JackyChanzijian/javascript-calculator/README.md

 # Junky Javascript Calculator
-Wow, a javascript calculator, with random bug?
+Wow, a javascript calculator with CSS grid, even with random bug?
 Who would have thought of it? :D *Practice Project*